 “Did you see how strong I am, Mama?”

-We were on a walk in the woods...just the two of us.
-He had just defeated a near-dead limb with ninja-like movements and a walking stick bigger than he was.
-I smiled to myself and affirmed his feat of great strength.
+We were on a walk in the woods…just the two of us.
+He had just defeated a dead limb with ninja-like skill and transformed it into a walking stick.
+I smiled and affirmed his feat of great strength.

 His increasing sense of adventure is matched only by his passion to be with, and be like, his Dad.
 I love and encourage that endeavor, even though it means I take the back seat for awhile.
 So I treasure these fleeting moments when he seeks my acknowledgement and approval.
 In that brief window of opportunity, it dawned on me that strength is not the only thing I see in him.
 And I want to make sure he knows it.